dotnet/docs/docs/csharp/language-reference/keywords/yield.md

 You use a `yield return` statement to return each element one at a time.

-You consume an iterator method by using a [foreach](foreach-in.md) statement or LINQ query.
+The sequence returned from an iterator method can be consumed by using a [foreach](foreach-in.md) statement or LINQ query.
 Each iteration of the `foreach` loop calls the iterator method.
 When a `yield return` statement is reached in the iterator method, `expression` is returned, and the current location in code is retained.
 Execution is restarted from that location the next time that the iterator function is called.

 You can use a `yield break` statement to end the iteration.